 Aiming to catch cancer earlier and improve treatment options for patients.

-Many deaths from cancer could be prevented if the disease is diagnosed earlier, because treatment of many early-stage cancers – by surgery, for example – is often successful when applied to earlier stage disease.
+Many deaths from cancer could be prevented if the disease is diagnosed earlier because standard treatments of many tumours is often successful when applied to earlier stage disease.
 The Multi-Modal Cancer Therapies theme efforts to exploit this observation by:

 As part of the activities for the NIHR Biomedical Research Centre Open Day, Professor Adrian Harris, University of Oxford, Department of Oncology, talks about new ways to treat cancer.